Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 Figure 3: National Benchmark Summary, by Race and Ethnicity

-National View Benchmark Dashboard - By race and Ethnicity
+National View Benchmark Dashboard - By Race and Ethnicity

 The third (final) summary graphic displays the total frequencies of each category of achievement by income (Figure 4).
 For measures that report data, the comparison with benchmarks is provided for people living in households or communities at percentages of the PL.